TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 The bot's prefix is a dot (.)

 ## About the bot
-I got idea of creating a nuking discrod server bot from cerealwithnomilk and the bot is named after that guy.
+I got idea of creating a nuking discrod server bot from (Cerealwithnomilk)[https://www.youtube.com/channel/UCxX7O68badw2sBbcvQK0wBQ] and the bot is named after that guy.
 A shout out to cyxl#9986 for helping me.

 You can already tell most of the commands by its name.